POSYDON-code/POSYDON/docs/index.rst

 - **Introductions** Discover what POSYDON is, its objectives, and its science scope.
 - **Getting Started:** A quick guide to get POSYDON up and running on your machine.
-- **In-Depth Components Overview:** Delve deep into the core components of POSYDON.
-- **POSYDON Workflow:** Learn about how to conduct simulations from start to finish.
 - **User Guides:** Detailed guides on using various features.
 - **Tutorials and Examples:** Step-by-step walkthroughs of typical use-cases.
 - **API Reference:** A comprehensive reference for developers.